TECHNOLOGY | September 12, 2019

 Health technologies have the power to transform the delivery of care.
 Advance care planning (ACP) is an important element within healthcare that helps ensure people receive the care they want at end of life.
-As many health systems work toward formalizing processes for ACP, technology can provide valuable tools for overcoming obstacles that create gaps in the delivery of ACP services and end-of-life care.
+As many health systems work toward formalizing processes for ACP, health technologies can be valuable tools for overcoming obstacles that create gaps in the delivery of ACP services and end-of-life care.
 The following are some of the latest technological tools that facilitate the ACP process.

 An online community, also called a virtual community or social platform, is a network of individuals with a common interest who interact with one another via an online platform.
 One of the many benefits of an online community is that it creates a space to share ideas and collaborate.